tongyuanwu/tongyuanwu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am Tongyuan Wu (吴统元).
 I am a postdoc researcher at the Department of Civil Engineering at The University of Hong Kong (HKU).
-Before that, I obtained my Ph.D. in 2024.
-My research focuses on the material flow of cement, sand, and gravel embodied in our society, and their carbon and biodiversity implications.
+My research integrates material flow analysis (MFA) and spatial analysis to investigate carbon and biodiversity implications of cement, sand, and gravel embodied in our society.
+Recently, I worked with Prof. Zhi Cao@Nankai University to investigate global biodiversity impacts of future aggregate mining,

-**Research interest:**
-material flow analysis
-building materials
-carbon emissions
-biodiversity impact
+Prior to be a postdoc, I obtained my Ph.D. ..., which focus on developing a material-emissions-uptake framework to delineate decarbonization roadmaps for the cement sector in China.
+Prior to my Ph.D., I obtained my M.E.
+(2020) in South China University of Technology (SCUT), and B.E.
+(2017) in Shenzhen Univeristy, ... where I learned about building structure and mechanism...

 **Education:**
   Ph.D., 2024, The University of Hong Kong